MIRACLE-Center/CTPelvic1K/readme.md

 ## 1 Set paths
-Have a look at the file `CTPelvic1K/nnunet/paths.py` and adapt it to your system by setting the paths where you will store raw data, preprocessed data and trained models.
+Have a look at the file `CTPelvic1K/nnunet/paths.py` and adapt it to your system by setting the paths where you will store the raw data, preprocessed data and trained models.

 ## 2 Preparing Datasets & Experiment Planning & Preprocessing